EXCLUSIVE-From gum to gummies, Beau Wrigley takes pot producer Parallel public

 Pot producers raising record moneyhttps://tmsnrt.rs/3jGOIiG

-(Reporting by Shariq Khan in Bengaluru; Editing by Bernard Orr and Alexander Smith)
+(Reporting by Shariq Khan in Bengaluru; Additional reporting by Arunima Kumar; Editing by Bernard Orr, Alexander Smith and Saumyadeb Chakrabarty)

 ((Shariq.Khan@thomsonreuters.com; Within U.S.+1 646 223 8780, outside U.S. +91 80 6182 2681; Twitter: @shariqrtrs;))